Louis-Charles Damais: Career

 He returned to France in 1947, and then went to Saigon in 1949 to teach at the university.
 It was at this time that he joined the EFEO as general secretary: he moved to Hanoi a year before the school established a research center in Jakarta in 1952.
 In 1954, he participated in meetings to determine the use of neologisms in Indonesian, the official language of the young Republic.

 In the 1950s, he published in BEFEO six major series of studies for Indonesia.
 In 1959, at the Ecole Pratique des Hautes Etudes, in the historical and philological sciences department, he created a management study of Indonesian languages and civilizations.
+In 1960 he published the first French translation of the letters of Kartini, with the support of UNESCO.
 He died suddenly in Jakarta in May 1966, leaving behind much unfinished work.